-If you are interested in getting into car racing, you will obviously need to find yourself a suitable car for the track.
+If you want to get into car racing, you will obviously need to find yourself a suitable car for the track.
 This can be difficult to do if you don’t know where to look, and it can get very expensive very quickly.
+So, we’ve put together some negotiation tips for buying a track car for cheap.

 Our 3 negotiation tips for buying a track car for cheap are: